guslidstmi/Mikis/Games/ProcedGen/README.txt

-Trying out procedual generation in order to generate game maps for future games
+Trying out procedural generation in order to generate game maps for future games